Filipanderssondev/Container_Stack_Deployment_With_Ansible/README.md

 ## 1. Introduction<br>
 **Welcome friend!**
-_...to this project where i am going to do some container deployment through infrastructure-as-code (IaC) with Ansible.
-Im going to deploy an application / stack of containers on two worker VMs, the application VM will serve as our runtime enviroment and the metrics VM serving as our metrics collector / Monitoring for that app, running Prometheus and Grafana.
-I will run everything on the VM called management, that will serve as our control VM running Ansible.
-I will do this by configuring Ansible Roles, and using those ansible roles in playbooks.
+_ in this project we are going to deploy a container-based application using infrastructure-as-code (IaC), Ansible.
+Deployment of containers on two worker VMs, the application VM will serve as our runtime enviroment and the metrics VM serving as our metrics collector / Monitoring for that app, running Prometheus and Grafana.
+Everything will be managed from our management VM running Ansible.
+This will be done by configuring Ansible roles, and reusing those roles in playbooks.
 This is our fourth project <a href="https://github.com/rafaelurrutiasilva/Proxmox_on_Nuc/blob/main/Extra/Mermaid/Projects.md">in a series of projects</a> with the end goal of setting up a complete virtualized, automated, and monitored IT-Enviroment as a part of our internship on [The Swedish Meteorological and Hydrological Institute (SMHI)](https://www.smhi.se/en/about-smhi) IT-department at the headquarters in Norrköping.
 The second goal of these projects are also supposed to serve as a set-up guide here on Github for anyone and everyone that wants to replicate what we have done. we will link every project to each other aswell._<br>

 **<a href="https://github.com/Filipanderssondev">Filip Andersson</a> and <a href="https://github.com/JonatanHogild">Jonatan Högild</a>**
 <br>